a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/loading-images.md

 ## Reading images into the game

-The engine's `ImageLoader` class has methods that will read an image into the game into Java's `BufferedImage` data type.
+The engine's `ImageLoader` class has methods that will read an image into the game as Java's `BufferedImage` data type.

 The Image Loader provides two methods:
 - **load** -- reads an image into the game